 This summer, a group of educators from around the world participated in our Hapara Champion Educator course to learn more about how to create positive, engaging digital learning experiences.
-We asked these educators to share how they use Hapara features to positively interact with students working online, as they help learners build the skills they need to be successful in a digital world.
+We asked these educators to share how they use Hapara features to positively interact with students working online without policing them, as they help learners build the skills they need to be successful in a digital world.

-How can you use the open tabs or send messages features in Hapara Highlights to positively engage with students?
+How can you use the open tabs or send messages features in Hapara Highlights to positively engage with students without policing them?

 Positive feedback during tasks.
 I do writing prompts and ask students to volunteer their work for a top 3 in the class.
 [Sending messages] would help me to encourage the writing process and maybe give those who are embarrassed the incentive to participate a little more if they knew their work was teacher approved ahead of presenting.